U.S. Senate in rare Saturday session on $1 trln infrastructure bill - Up News Info

 Progressive members of the House Democratic caucus have already suggested the $1 trillion package is inadequate, and the Senate could likewise impose changes that could complicate its chances of becoming law.

-But supporters, including Schumer and Republican Senate Leader Mitch McConnell, have been optimistic about its prospects.
-(Reporting by Susan Cornwell, additional reporting by Ted Hesson and Andy Sullivan; Editing by Scott Malone and Alistair Bell)
+But supporters, including Schumer and Republican Senate Minority Leader Mitch McConnell, have been optimistic about its prospects.
+(Reporting by Susan Cornwell, additional reporting by Ted Hesson, Andy Sullivan and Makini Brice; Editing by Scott Malone, Alistair Bell and Cynthia Osterman)

 Advertisement